-While you may have been told how important oral care is to keeping your teeth healthy, adults over the age of 35 lose more teeth to gum diseases than cavities, with three out of four adults affected at some time in their life by this condition.
+While you may have been told how important oral hygiene is to keeping your teeth healthy, adults over the age of 35 lose more teeth to gum disease than cavities, with three out of four adults affected at some time in their life by this condition.
 If you want to avoid cavities and periodontal (gum) disease, the best way to start is by committing to a strict routine of brushing and flossing daily.

 Whether you have tooth decay or gum disease, both are caused by unremoved dental plaque.
-This colorless film sticks to teeth at the gum line, but it also forms on gum tissue.
+This colorless film sticks to teeth at the gum line, but it also forms on the gum tissue.
 It’s always forming on your teeth thanks to bacterial activities, which is why daily oral care is so important to its removal.

 According to Dr. Kalluri, using a toothbrush made with soft bristles is the best option.
 Place the brush head at a 45-degree angle when brushing, specifically where the gums meet your teeth.
 Moving in a circular motion, gently move the brush several times around your teeth gums using small strokes.
 Use light pressure while also making sure that the bristles are getting in between your teeth.
 Do not brush so hard that you feel discomfort.
 After cleaning the outside surfaces of your teeth, do the same for the inside surfaces.
 Cleaning the upper and lower front teeth requires holding the brush at a vertical angle, just make sure to brush the surrounding gum tissue as well!